 Rule Change: Completed

-AGL's rule change request concerns the introduction of a NEM Inertia Ancillary Services Market as a response to the declining supply of inertia in the NEM.
+This rule change request, submitted by AGL, concerns the introduction of an Inertia Ancillary Services Market as a response to the declining supply of inertia in the national electricity market.

 Two of the recommendations contained in the final report relate to the provision of power system inertia: